Liquid Hopfield model: retrieval and localization in multicomponent liquid mixtures

 Now, we study the stability of the homogeneous state.
 Equation~(\ref{eq:mech}) holds if and only if all eigenvalues of the Hessian $H_{ij}$ are non-negative.
-We therefore diagonalize $H_{ij}$ at the homogeneous state analytically, see Appendix~\ref{app:homo_hess}.
-The non-negativity of the smallest eigenvalue yields the inequality
+We therefore diagonalize $H_{ij}$ at the homogeneous state analytically, details in \textit{SI}~\ref{app:homo_hess}.
+The non-negativity of the smallest eigenvalue, see \textit{Materials and Methods} for an explicit expression, yields the inequality

 The equality in (\ref{eq:crit_temp_homogeneous}) is attained at the {\it spinodal} manifold, denoted by the violet lines in Fig.~\ref{fig:phase_diag}, for which the homogeneous state is marginally stable; in the low-temperature and dense limit, $v_2\gg1$ and $\mu_N\gg1$, this reduces to $v_3=v_2$.
 At the {\it spinodal} manifold, the unstable modes are spanned by the subspace of the target compositions $\vec{\gamma}^\alpha$.
-While this could be taken to suggest that the corresponding retrieval states are stable, see also analysis in \cite{sear2003instabilities, brenner, carugno2022instabilities, machta}, we will later show that this is only the case in presence of cubic repulsion.
+While this could be taken to suggest that the corresponding retrieval states are stable, see analysis in \cite{sear2003instabilities, brenner, carugno2022instabilities, machta}, we will later show that this is only the case in presence of cubic repulsion.